User Tools

 We can also set the panning of each oscillator, telling them if the sound should be played on the left speaker, the right speaker, or anything in between.
 This is done by setting the panning[x] array, which again is an array of eight values, one value for each oscillator.
 A panning value of 0 means left, a panning value of 1 means right, and consequently a panning value of 0.5 means in the middle.

-Finally, we set the gvol variable to 0.5.
+Since we are using two oscillators, it is a good idea to change the global volume gvol variable to 0.5.
 This is the global volume that VividShaper sends to the DAW and the default value is 1.
 If we add more than one oscillator, it can be a good idea to lower the global volume.
 Otherwise, the total volume will be saturated.

 Waves view